Steps to apply for Financial Aid at HFC

-Step 4: If Steps 1-4 are not complete by the Financial Aid Priority Deadline, make arrangements to pay for your classes or set up an installment plan so your classes are protected until your financial aid is awarded.
+Step 4: If Steps 1-4 are not complete by the Financial Aid Priority Date, make arrangements to pay for your classes or set up an installment plan so your classes are protected until your financial aid is awarded.

-Students need to be sure their FAFSA and any other required documents are submitted by the Financial Aid Priority Deadline.
+Students need to be sure their FAFSA and any other required documents are submitted by the Financial Aid Priority Date.
 Otherwise, they will need to pay for their classes or set up a payment plan to avoid de-registration while awaiting their financial aid award letter.

 Step 5: Await notification.

 Once your information has been processed, the Office of Financial Aid will send an award notification to the address listed in our system.

 Step 6: Accept award(s).

 Students can view and accept or reject their financial aid awards by viewing your Financial Aid Checklist in the Student Portal.